 Renamed in 2007 in honour of Barry Humphries’ beloved Moonee Ponds social climber (it was formerly the rather bland Brown Alley), Dame Edna Place comes off Little Collins Street between Elizabeth Street and Swanston Street.
 It used to be a lowly service alley but now, like its namesake, it’s moved up in the world and has a cosmos of stars adorning its pavements.

 One of the most recognisable of all Melbourne’s beloved laneways, Degraves Street, stretching north from Flinders Street, is permanently thronged with coffee-drinkers, workers on lunch-breaks and street-art gawkers.
-With cobblestones underfoot and striped umbrellas overhead, the short laneway makes an excellent place to stop and smell the coffee; at its base is the underpass leading to Campbell Arcade (see below).
+With cobblestones underfoot and striped umbrellas overhead, the short laneway makes an excellent place to stop and smell the coffee; at its base is the underpass leading to Campbell Arcade.

 Degraves Street Subway/Campbell Arcade

 Descend the stairs marked with a “Subway to Station” sign from Flinders Street and enter a long, pink-tiled tunnel lined with black granite columns that leads into Campbell Arcade, a 1950s original that was intended to ease foot traffic to Flinders Street Station.
 The problem was, commuters never used it and it was prone to frequent flooding.
 Since a clean-up in the 1990s it’s experienced a rebirth.
-Now it’s chock-full of interesting shops selling vinyl, clothing and vintage; still houses businesses such as the 20-year-old Touch of Paris hair salon; and its subterranean air is redolent of coffee thanks to the weeny Cup of Truth Coffee Bar.
-The Platform Artists Group has taken over the old display cabinets that line one wall; now they form a gallery showcasing an ever-changing roster of artworks.
+Now it’s chock-full of interesting shops selling vinyl, clothing and vintage; and its subterranean air is redolent of coffee thanks to the weeny Cup of Truth Coffee Bar.

 With its backdrop of fire escapes, Equitable Place could fill in for a New York City street scene.
 Off Little Collins Street between Queen and Elizabeth streets, this little dead-end is full of tiny spots offering banh mi, coffee, salads and other lunchtime necessities.

-This is the gourmand’s laneway; running east to west from Spring to Spencer streets, Flinders Lane features some of Melbourne’s best restaurants including Cumulus Inc., Supernormal, Ezard and Chin Chin.
+This is the gourmand’s laneway; running east to west from Spring to Spencer streets, Flinders Lane features some of Melbourne’s best restaurants including Cumulus Inc., Supernormal and Chin Chin (pictured).
 More of a main (if narrow) passage than a hidden laneway, Flinders Lane is crisscrossed with smaller lanes and alleys ripe for exploration.

 Hosier Lane is the most famous of Melbourne’s tattooed laneways – expect tourists snapping away at the ever-changing stencils, tags and murals that adorn its walls round-the-clock.
-During the day, stop for a great coffee at Good 2 Go, a social enterprise that provides healthcare and support for the homeless; in the evenings go to Frank Camorra’s excellent Movida flagship for tapas.
+In the evenings go to Frank Camorra’s excellent Movida flagship for tapas.

 Did you know that Australia is the only country to refer to bed and bath linens as “manchester”?
 The reason is that much of the cotton used by early European settlers in Australia had to be imported from textile mills in industrial Manchester in the UK.
 It also explains Manchester Lane’s moniker.
 Located between Collins Street and Flinders Lane, this area was known for its rag-traders, tailors and milliners.
 Today, that heritage is commemorated in the name and the enormous zipper pattern along the length of the pavement.